Itawamba Community College

 Itawamba Community College is a public community college with its main campus in Fulton, Mississippi.
 Additional campuses are in Belden and Tupelo.
+Itawamba Community College serves Chickasaw, Itawamba, Lee, Monroe, and Pontotoc counties.

 History

 Itawamba Community College began as an extension of Itawamba County Agricultural High School, one of the largest high schools in Mississippi, which was organized in 1920.
 In 1941, the trustees extended the curriculum to provide for two years of college work.
 However, World War II postponed the plans for buildings and equipment to pursue college status.
 In March 1948, the boards of supervisors and school boards of Itawamba, Lee and Monroe counties unanimously and harmoniously agreed to support Itawamba Junior College.
 A full freshman college curriculum was offered for the first time during the 1948-49 session, and sophomore work, during 1949-50.
 Pontotoc County began supporting the institution in 1953, and Chickasaw County in 1972.

 The ICC Tupelo Campus, which was organized in July 1963, operated in vacant buildings and shops procured from businesses of the city of Tupelo.
 In July 1966, the school relocated into a 65500 sqft complex, which has grown to include 11 buildings.
 In the fall of 1987, the name of the institution was changed to Itawamba Community College to more adequately reflect its mission and purpose.

 In 2015, ICC announced their 5-year plan for the Tupelo campus.
 The 5-year plan involves demolishing the administration building and gym building.
 The school will build a new academic building which will house classes, a cafeteria, and other student services.